ELE204 Control Systems Engineering 1

 At the end of the course, the candidate can

-- apply physical principles of mechanics, fluid mechanics and thermodynamics in analysis of dynamical sytems.
+- apply physical principles of mechanics, fluid mechanics and thermodynamics in analysis of dynamical systems.

-- master basic control theory and the use of relevant instruments in experimental work so that to tune controller parametrs as required by system specifications..
+- master basic control theory and the use of relevant instruments in experimental work so that to tune controller parameters as required by system specifications.

 - work in a structured and targeted manner both alone and within team environment.